Skip to content

 Basics-timemodel

-In this example, we have defined nine different time categories, which are inherited from the three major time categories:
+In this example, we have defined ten different time categories, which are inherited from the three major time categories:

 • Production time: Under Production time, we have only defined a one-time category called Run, this represents when the machine or line is operating.